sitedata/checklyhq.com/site/content/security/_index.md

 # FAQ - Security, Privacy and Compliance

 ## Checkly
-Checkly is the API & E2E monitoring platform for the modern application stack.
+Checkly is the API & E2E monitoring platform for developers.
 Checkly monitors the correctness, performance, and uptime of APIs and web applications via synthetic monitoring mechanisms.

 Being a Software as a Service, it operates as an external agent from the public internet with no need for installation within or privileged access to the user's network.